-Long-term Control Medicines
+Long-term Control Medications

 Long-term control medications prevent symptoms and control asthma.
 It often takes a few weeks before you feel the full effects of this medication.
 Ask your doctor about taking daily long-term control medications if you:

-If you need long-term control medication, you will need to take your it each day.
+If you need long-term control medication, you will need to take it each day.
 Post reminders to yourself to take your medication on time.